 7) Desires to be satisfied/content.
 Fears being deprived/trapped in emotional pain.

-8) Desires to be self-governed/independent.
-Fears being controlled/harmed.
+8) Desires to be independent/protect themselves.
+Fears being controlled/weak.

 9) Desires to be at peace/harmonious.
 Fears separation/disconnection from others.